Direct Imaging of Hydrogen-Driven Dislocation and Strain Field Evolution in a Stainless Steel Grain: Introduction

-HE has been extensively studied at the macro scale through mechanical testing, revealing how cracks initiate and propagate in hydrogen-exposed material \cite{Beachem1972,Shih1988,Oriani1974,Lynch1988} and can lead to in-service failure.
+HE has been extensively studied at the macroscale through mechanical testing, revealing how cracks initiate and propagate in hydrogen-exposed material \cite{Beachem1972,Shih1988,Oriani1974,Lynch1988} and can lead to in-service failure.
 To explain macroscopic behavior, advances in characterization techniques have enabled the exploration of HE at sub-micron length scales, which has been dominated by electron microscopy (EM) experiments and simulations \cite{Martin2019,Chen2024a,Dong2022}.
 This combination of experimental results and theory has led to multiple proposed degradation mechanisms responsible for HE.
 Here, we will briefly discuss the two most prominent mechanisms.
-In hydrogen-enhanced localized plasticity (HELP) \cite{Beachem1972,Shih1988,Robertson2015}, hydrogen atoms in the metal lattice accumulate at and near the dislocation cores \cite{Chen2020a} and reduce the elastic stress field, known as hydrogen elastic shielding \cite{Birnbaum1994}.
+In hydrogen-enhanced localized plasticity (HELP) \cite{Beachem1972,Shih1988,Robertson2015,Robertson2009}, hydrogen atoms in the metal lattice accumulate at and near the dislocation cores \cite{Chen2020a} and reduce the elastic stress field, known as hydrogen elastic shielding \cite{Birnbaum1994}.
 This makes it easier for dislocations to move, leading to a localization of deformation, which drives premature material failure.
 The second mechanism is hydrogen-enhanced decohesion (HEDE) \cite{Pfeil1926,Oriani1974}, which states that hydrogen atoms accumulate at locations of high triaxial stress, such as grain boundaries or crack tips.
 The presence of hydrogen reduces the cohesive forces between atoms, weakening the atomic bonds and causing intergranular fracture.
-The interplay between HELP and HEDE is multifaceted and possibly synergistic \cite{Djukic2019,Robertson2015,Koyama2014}, though there are still many different opinions about the mechanisms involved in HE \cite{Robertson2015,Lynch2012,Nagumo2004}.
-This is because hydrogen is extremely difficult to probe due to its small size, high diffusion rate and low level of interaction with electron probes.
+The interplay between HELP and HEDE is multifaceted and possibly synergistic \cite{Djukic2019,Robertson2015,Koyama2014}, though there are still many different proposed theories about the mechanisms involved in HE \cite{Robertson2015,Lynch2012,Nagumo2004}.